openfun/richie/UPGRADE.md

 ## Unreleased

+- The `get_placeholder_plugins` and `get_page_plugins` template tags were merged in a single placeholder `get_placeholder_plugins` by making the `page_lookup` parameter optional.
+  A new template tag `placeholder_as_plugins` was introduced and should be used in place of the `get_placeholder_plugins` tag whereever you want a real placeholder (with markup for frontend editing) and not just getting the related plugins.
+- Don't use the `blockplugin` template tag in the page <header>.
+They can be replaced by a simple {% if %} tag since their only purpose is to inject markup for frontend editing (which is not valid html in the page header).
 - Frontend override system has been updated to allow overriding of any frontend module.
   Thus if you override some components, you have to update the module regexp by prefixing with `components/`.